MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-upgrade.md

 There are a couple of reasons you might want to upgrade the VMM SQL Server database:

-- You're upgrading VMM to System Center 2016, and the current SQL Server database version isn't support.
+- You're upgrading VMM to System Center 2016, and the current SQL Server database version isn't supported.
 - You want to upgrade a VMM standalone server to a high availability server, and SQL Server is installed locally.
 - You want to move the SQL Server database to a different computer.

+### Collect database information

 - Before you upgrade, collect information about the VMM database:

-	- Database connection: Available in the VMM console > **Settings** > **General** > **Database Connection**
+1. Note the database connection in the VMM console > **Settings** > **General** > **Database Connection**.
-	- Account information: Available in Server Manager > **Tools** > **Services**.
-Right-click **System Center Virtual Machine Manager** > **Properties** > **og On**.
+2. Note in the account information in Server Manager > **Tools** > **Services**.
+Right-click **System Center Virtual Machine Manager** > **Properties** > **Log On**.
 This is the domain or local account that was assigned as the service account when VMM was installed.
 You can check if it's local in **Tools** > **Computer Manager** > **Local Users and Groups** > **Users**.
-	Distributed key management: Check whether you used distributed key management when you installed VMM, or if encryption keys are stored locally on the VMM server.
+3. Check whether you used distributed key management when you installed VMM, or if encryption keys are stored locally on the VMM server.
-	Updates: If you're moving the VMM database, but not upgrading VMM, check which update rollups have been applied on the VMM server.
+4. If you're moving the VMM database, but not upgrading VMM, check which update rollups have been applied on the VMM server.

 ### Standalone database

 1. Back up the existing VMM database, and copy the backup to a computer running a supported version of SQL Server.
 2. Use SQL Server tools to restore the database.
 3. If you are upgrading VMM, specify the new SQL Server location in VMM setup > **Database Configuration**.
-4. If you're not upgrading VMM, you need to reinstall it.
-To do this, close all connections to the VMM management server, and uninstall > reinstall VMM.
+4. If you're not upgrading VMM, you need to uninstall and then reinstall.
+To do this, close all connections to the VMM management server, and uninstall VMM.
 On the **Database Options** page, select **Retain database**.
-Reinstall with the same settings you used for the original installation, but on the **Database Configuration** page:
+5. Reinstall with the same settings you used for the original installation, but on the **Database Configuration** page:

 	- Specify the name of the computer on which the VMM database is now located.
 	- Specify the availability group listener if the database is configured with AlwaysOn.